Tereza Vanišová: College

-Across 129 NCAA games played with the Maine Black Bears women's ice hockey program, Vanisova put up 63 goals and 66 assists for 129 total points.
+Across 129 NCAA games played with the Maine Black Bears women's ice hockey program, Vanišová recorded 63 goals and 66 assists for 129 total points.
 She was named Hockey East Co-Rookie of the Year and the Czech Republic's Female Hockey Player of the Year in 2016–17.
 The next year she would be named a Hockey East All-Conference Second Team.
 As of 2021, Vanišová holds the Maine Black Bears women's ice hockey program's all-time career scoring record.
 She has been noted for her quick and creative playing style.